15 Social Media Marketing Examples to Inspire You in 2024

 What They Did Right - Engaged viewers on the world’s most popular social platform to build up and sustain interest in its top-grossing series.

 HBO reportedly spent a year planning its marketing strategy for the "Game of Thrones" (GOT) prequel "House of the Dragon" to ensure that it would live up to the fame of its predecessor.
 The show's team launched the official GOT TikTok account in April 2021, coinciding with the "Iron Anniversary" to celebrate 10 years since the program's premiere.
-In October 2021, HBO released a teaser for the prequel, while the social media department expanded the TikTok account to include HOTD, which started airing in August 2022.

-Speaking at the Variety x TikTok Culture Catalysts Dinner in November 2022, HBO bosses were among the panelists that acknowledged TikTok's crucial role in sustaining the show's high ratings during the first season.
+Speaking at the Variety x TikTok Culture Catalysts Dinner in November 2022, HBO bosses were among the panelists who acknowledged TikTok's crucial role in sustaining the show's high ratings during the first season.
 Content creator "Fantastic" Frankey Smith said that the platform's stitch and duet features, which allow users to display another video or a video from another account during their broadcast, made it easy for fans to share and react to episodes together.

 @sydneymorningherald Can House of the Dragon, the Game of Thrones prequel, recreate the magic of the original series at its peak?
 Meg Watson answers a few more basic ones to help you figure out if you should bother watching.
 Read a full recap via the link in bio. #HouseOfTheDragon #GOT #hotd #gameofthrones #tvrecommendations ♬ Game of Thrones - Ladynsax